 WiFi signals are transmitted to multiple devices via their antennas.
 There are bi-directional antennas and omnidirectional antennas.
 Each has its strengths and weakness.
 While Omnidirectional antennas transmit signals like a bubble evenly, bi-directional antennas focus on a particular direction or project signal towards a spot.

 If a specific part of your home faces weaker WiFi signals, try replacing an omnidirectional antenna with a bi-directional one and focus it toward the area

 This could help fix weak WIFi signal issues at that end.
 Antennas are not expensive either.
 So this can be one of the cost-effective solutions you can try firsthand.

 Frequently Asked Questions

-By improving the placement of the router towards a central location, and avoiding physical interference, you can get better WiFi signals at every part of your house.
-If you are in a multiplex house, using a mesh system is most recommended.
+By improving the placement of the router towards a central location and avoiding physical interference, you can get better WiFi signals at every part of your house.
+Using a mesh system is most recommended if you are in a multiplex house.

-If your router operates in dual-band, activate both 2.4 GHz and 5 GHz.
+If your router operates in dual-band, activate 2.4 GHz and 5 GHz.
 Use 5 GHz when you are closer to the router and 2.4 GHz when you are further away.
-Turn on smart connect if you want the avoid manually switching the bands, every time you shift rooms.
+Turn on smart connect if you want the avoid manually switching the bands every time you shift rooms.

-WiFi extender is better since it can operate both as a Wi-Fi repeater and as an access point.
+WiFi extender is better since it can operate as a Wi-Fi repeater and an access point.

-Placing objects covered with aluminum foils, closer to the antennas, seems to deflect and boost signals in a particular direction.
+Placing objects covered with aluminum foils closer to the antennas seem to deflect and boost signals in a particular direction.

 5 GHz WiFi doesn’t offer the best performance through the walls.
 It is more suited for accessing high-speed internet when you are closer to the router.